-The concession agreements also contain clauses that require the Transurban Group to make cash outflows in the future, resulting in the recognition of concession liabilities such as maintenance liabilities and concession note liabilities.

-We evaluated the concession agreements for each toll road to develop an understanding of the nature of the agreements with the concession grantors and assessed the accounting implications of the contractual arrangements.

-- Considering the relevant obligations in the concession agreements having regard to the calculations in the models and corresponding balance sheet line items. - Obtaining an understanding of the status of ongoing construction projects, including claims made on the Group and claims the Group may pass onto other parties. - Performing tests of the design and operation of controls over a selection of the forecast and budgeting processes impacting the models in the COVID-19 environment. - Evaluating the impairment indicator assessment. - Involving valuation experts to assess the appropriateness of selected key assumptions used within the models. - Assessing the appropriateness of key assumptions such as discount rates and inflation rates used in determining maintenance liabilities and concession note liabilities. - Assessing the adequacy of the disclosures in the financial report in respect of contractual arrangements having regard to the requirements of Australian Accounting Standards
+The concession agreements also contain clauses that require the Transurban Group to make cash outflows in the future, resulting in the recognition of concession liabilities such as maintenance liabilities and concession note liabilities. • Assessing the adequacy of the disclosures in the financial report in respect of contractual arrangements having regard to the requirements of Australian Accounting Standards

-Service concession arrangements (continued)
+Introduction and overview Business performance Governance and risk Directors' report Financial statements

-Group - Notes B17 - B21 Concession assets: \$16,632m Assets under construction: \$4,009m Concession financial asset: \$369m Maintenance provision: \$1,128m Construction obligation liability: \$796m THT - Notes D12, D14 Concession assets: \$8,659m Assets under construction: \$327m Concession notes receivable: \$1,142m Construction obligation liability: \$84m Other liabilities: \$80m

-TIL - Notes D12 - D13 Concession assets: \$1,224m Concession financial asset:
+Service co oncession arrangements (contin ued) Group - Notes B17 - B21 Concession assets: \$16,632m Assets under construction: \$4,009m Concession financial asset: \$369m Maintenance provision: \$1,128m Construction obligation liability: \$796m Other liabilities: \$140m THT - Notes D12, D14 Concession assets: \$8,659m Assets under construction: \$327m Concession notes receivable: \$1,142m Construction obligation liability: \$84m Other liabilities: \$80m TIL - Notes D12 - D13 Concession assets: \$1,224m Concession financial asset: \$369m Maintenance provision: \$35m Key audit matter How our audit addressed d the key audit matter The concession assets' recoverable amo concession liabilities recognised are calci- estimating the net present value of future of the concession agreements using disc flow models (the models).
+This area requires significant judgement due to a number of uncertain assumption the timing and quantum of future cash flo generated by the toll road, specifically as such as traffic flows, discount rates and g As disclosed in note B17, the A25 asset's amount is sensitive to reasonably possible certain key assumptions.
+We considered this to be a key audit mat Group, THT and TIL due to the complexit arrangements and judgement required to accounting requirements and calculate the on the financial statements. ulated by inspected key ag e cash flows for the delivery of counted cash accounting implice by the Group accounting implice by the Group by the Group is that impact by prowth rates. by is recoverable be le changes in be tter for the by interpret the be he West Gate Tunnel project, we reements for the revised terms f the project and considered the eations.

-\$369m

-Maintenance provision: \$35m

-Other liabilities: \$140m

-The concession assets' recoverable amount and concession liabilities recognised are calculated by estimating the net present value of future cash flows of the concession agreements using discounted cash flow models (the models).

-This area requires significant judgement by the Group due to a number of uncertain assumptions that impact the timing and quantum of future cash flows generated by the toll road, specifically assumptions such as traffic flows, discount rates and growth rates.
-As disclosed in note B17, the A25 asset's recoverable amount is sensitive to reasonably possible changes in certain key assumptions.

-We considered this to be a key audit matter for the Group, THT and TIL due to the complexity of the arrangements and judgement required to interpret the accounting requirements and calculate their impact on the financial statements.

-With respect to the West Gate Tunnel project, we inspected key agreements for the revised terms for the delivery of the project and considered the accounting implications.

-Income taxes Group - Note B7 THT TIL - Note D5 Income tax benefit: \$276m Income taxes - not applicable Income tax benefit: \$49m Current tax assets: \$10m Current tax assets: \$10m Current tax liabilities: \$6m Current tax liabilities: \$1m Deferred tax assets: \$915m Deferred tax assets: \$33m Deferred tax liabilities: \$1,832m Deferred tax liabilities: \$1,099m
+Income taxes Group - Note B7 ТНТ TIL - Note D5 Income tax benefit: \$276m Income taxes - not applicable Income tax benefit: \$49m Current tax assets: \$10m Current tax assets: \$10m Current tax liabilities: \$6m Current tax liabilities: \$1m Deferred tax assets: \$915m Deferred tax assets: \$33m Deferred tax liabilities: \$1,832m Deferred tax liabilities: \$1,099m Key audit matter How our audit addre essed the key audit matter